Llama-Logic/TS4-Modders-Reference/src/content/docs/about/contribution-guidelines.md

 Whether you submit through GitHub or other means, you can choose to remain anonymous on the site.
 We will respect your wishes.

-If you want to be credited, please provide a name and a link to credit you with.
+If you want to be credited, please contact amethystlilac or Jimantha and provide them with a name and a link to credit you with.
 Otherwise, your username will be used, as well as any link that can be found (or none, if no link can be found).

 The link can be of any website you host your mods in, as long as they're PG-13.